JonathanSerafini/chef-common_attrs/README.md

 Properties
 * namespace: (name attribute) The name of the namespace to apply.
 * destination: A period separated path to the attribute to apply this namespace to, defaulting to the root level of the node.
 * precedence: The precedence level to apply to, which may be either environment, role or node.
-By default, this will attempt to auto-detect based on the name of the namespace where a prefix of env_, role_ or node_ would refer to those respective levels.
 * prefix: The prefix to apply to the namespace name and which defaults to *common_attrs.namespaces.prefix*
 * compile_time: Whether to apply the namespace during compile or converge time.